 Modern diets, high on processed food grown in conventional soil and low on organic produce, have depleted our guts.
 One study, cited by Dr. Emeran Mayer in his bestselling book The Mind-Gut Connection, found that the gut microbiomes of North America urbanites are roughly 40% less diverse than those of people in hunter-gatherer societies, where modern agriculture hasn’t taken hold.
 Experts at places like One Health at the Centers for Disease Control believe this suggests a direct, important link between soil health and gut health, one worthy of further exploration.

-Scientists and farmers all over the world are working on the kind of long-term, carefully controlled tests that can conclusively prove the connection between nutrition and the kind of rich, fertile soil that’s produced by regenerative organic practices.
+Scientists and farmers all over the world are working on the kind of long-term, carefully controlled tests that can conclusively prove the connection between nutrition and the kind of rich, fertile soil that’s produced by organic and regenerative practices.
 In the meantime, there’s no reason not to proceed in the direction of less harm and clear good, for humans as well as the earth.

 Photo by Amy Kumler